albukerk1/cafe-menu/README.md

 # cafe-menu
 Building a cafe menu using HTML and CSS
-Traing HTML and CSS at FreeCodeCamp.org
+Training HTML and CSS at FreeCodeCamp.org